AIWEBBOT/Build-an-AI-Startup-with-PyTorch/scope_of_work/scopeofwork.md

 1.0) fix the login to work with firebase(currently I could not get it to connect with firebase, I put some additional code in a folder (login_working_firebase) that works, so replace login activity with the new one.
 Then once logged in or registered it goes to ether paypal or some other screen.
+Get login intent to go to paypal button.

   -1.1) add new logo to login task.